stolostron/multicluster-global-hub/README.md

 We should use go routines where possible.
 Note that the database concurrency is limited by the maximal number of database connections (about 100).
 The multiple connections to a database are handled by pgx connection pool.

-#### Using controller-runtime
+#### Using controller-runtime Manager

-While using [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) for controllers seems to be an obvious choice, using controller-runtime for other components (for example for DB synchronizers) is not.
-We try to use [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) as much as possible, even for running components that are not controllers.
+While using [controller-runtime Manager](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/manager) for controllers seems to be an obvious choice, using [controller-runtime's Manager](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/manager) for other components (for example for DB synchronizers) is not.
+We try to use [controller-runtime's Manager](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/manager) as much as possible, even for running components that are not controllers.

-[controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) provides the following functionality in addition to managing controllers:
+[controller-runtime's Manager](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/manager) provides the following functionality in addition to managing controllers:

    * Kubernetes client with caching
    * start/stop [Runnables](https://pkg.go.dev/sigs.k8s.io/controller-runtime@v0.6.0/pkg/manager#Runnable).